esper-io/console_docs/docs/devices-groups/group-apps.md

-You can anytime check the history of app installation/schedules.
+You can anytime check the history of application installation/schedules.
 Here, if you click on the ‘view’ link under manage configurations column, you will be able to see the JSON code.

 ![](./images/groupapps/52_DeviceGroup_Manage_Apps_History_View.png)

  **Note:** You can also view the managed configurations by clicking the information icon.
 On the slide-out, click on the view configuration link.

-###  How to Schedule App Install/Uninstall on device group from the Console?
+###  How to Schedule Application Install/Uninstall on device group from the Console?

-This section lets you schedule an app installation or uninstallation for a specific point in the future.
+This section lets you schedule an application installation or uninstallation for a specific point in the future.
 To schedule an install, select Schedule Install.
 Schedule Group Uninstall works much the same.
-Simply select Uninstall rather than Install from the Select App Action dropdown.
+Simply select Uninstall rather than Install from the Select Application Action dropdown.

-Step 1: To schedule an app installation or uninstallation, click on the Create scheduled install button.
+Step 1: To schedule an application installation or uninstallation, click on the Create scheduled install button.

 ![](./images/groupapps/53_DeviceGroup_Manage_Apps_SSchedule_Install.png)